2023 Most Popular Romance Languages Bachelor's Degree Schools in the Southwest Region

 The average amount in student loans that romance languages majors at Texas State take out while working on their Bachelor's Degree is $24,645.

-With a ranking of #8, Southern Methodist University did quite well on this year’s most popular schools for romance languages students working on their bachelor’s degree.
-SMU is a large private not-for-profit school located in the large suburb of Dallas.
+Southern Methodist University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree romance languages programs.
+SMU is a large private not-for-profit school located in the suburb of Dallas.

 Of the 47 students majoring in romance languages at SMU, 15% are male and 85% are female.

-Texas A&M University - College Station landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree romance languages programs.
-Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.
+Texas A&M University - College Station did quite well in this year’s ranking of the most popular places for romance languages students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.

 About 76% of the students majoring in romance languages at the school are women while 24% are male.